Why there is a minimum size gas bottle for each situation.

 The lower the temperature the lower the evaporation rate.
 The more gas you draw off the bottle quickly the colder the bottle gets, the lower the evaporation rate.

-At around 18deg and 30% full a standard 45kg bottle can produce around 180mj/h.
+At around 18deg and 30% full, a standard 45kg bottle, often referred to as a fat boy, can produce around 180mj/h.
 A 9kg at the same temperature can produce around 70mj/h or enough to run 5 burners on your 6 burner bbq safely.

-A standard Rinnai B26 continuous flow unit runs at around 200mj/h under maximum load.
-Or more than a single 45kg bottle can handle, and let's hope you're not running the stove, heater, bbq, and oven at the same time.
-But because you don't spend hours in the shower and the bottle gets quick short breaks you don't burn your house down.
+A standard Rinnai B26 continuous flow unit runs at around 200mj/h under maximum load, which is more than a single 45kg LPG cylinder can handle, and let’s hope you’re not running the stove, heater, bbq, and oven at the same time.
+But because you don’t spend hours in the shower and the bottle gets quick short breaks you don’t burn your house down.